GeoDaCenter/opioid-policy-scan/data_final/metadata/GroupQuar.md

 ### Description of Data Source Table:
 B09019 : Provides breakdown of unhoused individuals living in group quarters.
-DP03: Annual homeless census point in time and bed count.fields

 ### Description of Data Processing:
 The following variables were included from the source data:
 1. Total population
-2. Total group non-related group dwelling population
+2. Total unrelated group dwelling population under household with one primary owner
-3. Total group dwelling population
+3. Total group dwelling population in household with more than one unrelated owner
-4. Homeless shelter bed count
-5. Homeless shelter point in time count
-6. Homeless shelter yearly bed count
+4. Total group dwelling in publicly owned quarters
+5. Rate of unrelated group dwelling under one roof with one primary home owner
+6. Rate of group dwelling in publicly owned quarters

-These rates were calculated using group dwelling and point in count estimates for homelessness.
+These rates were calculated using the group dwelling variable in the ACS.

 ----------
   * Percentage for homeless rate was calculated as: *estimate for the group / total population*, e.g.